maylwin1/supply-chain-audit-fleet-optimization-and-risk-analysis/README.md

 2. **Strategic Maintenance**: Deploy targeted inspections in high-risk zones (Southeast) to prevent costly DOT violations.
 3. **KPI Shift**: Transition driver metrics from "Miles Driven" to "OTD Accuracy" to improve the 55.7% reliability rating.

+# Why This Matters
+This project is important because it shifts the focus from people to process.
+Most companies assume high costs come from bad drivers, but the data proves that our biggest financial leak—over $1.7M is actually coming from older equipment breaking down.

+By pinpointing exactly which truck years (2015) and brands (International) are causing the most trouble, we can stop "guessing" where to spend money and start investing in the high-margin assets (Volvo) that actually keep the business running smoothly.

 # The Files You'll Find:

 [sql]